martingegenleitner/iac-workshop/README.md

 ## How to start

 * Install [vagrant](https://developer.hashicorp.com/vagrant/install) and [virtualbox](https://www.virtualbox.org/wiki/Downloads)
-* Change into this as your working directory
+* Change into this as your working directory.
-* Run `vagrant up` to spin up the VM
+* Run `vagrant up` to spin up the VM.
-* Run `vagrant ssh` to access the VM
+* Run `vagrant ssh` to access the VM.
+* Check with `microk8s status`, if your kubernetes cluster is up and running.
-* Use `k` as an alias for `kubectl` to access the local kubernetes cluster and play around with it
+* Use `k` as an alias for `kubectl` to access the local kubernetes cluster and play around with it.

+## How to use helm and kubectl directly

+Running as user `vagrant` execute `microk8s config > ~/.kube/config` to create a proper kubectl config.

 ## Docs